-Someone made quite a mess of this, trying to clear and trim it with a hand saw. (above).
+Someone made quite a mess of this, trying to clear and trim their manzanita with a hand saw.

 Like many wild plants, the Manzanita does not transplant well.

-Certain varieties, grown in nurseries can be used for yard landscaping.
+Certain small varieties, grown in nurseries can be used for yard landscaping.

 They do best in areas that have a dry summer and they tend to grow either on slopes or in rocky areas with good drainage.
 Most of the growth in the foothills is below 4500 ft.
 Occasional snows and freezes do not phase it.